sysfce2/libretro-dice/README.txt

 stuntcycle
 tvbasketball
 breakout
+antiaircraft
+attack

 This will launch DICE in fullscreen mode without the GUI.
-When launching from the command line, press the Escape key to exit the emulator.
+When launching from the command line, press the Exit key to exit the emulator.

+ROM files should be placed in a subfolder named "roms" in the directory where the DICE executable is located.
+Please do not attempt to contact the DICE team to request ROM files.

 2) Compiling